firedrakeproject/firedrake/docs/source/mesh-coordinates.rst

 ``new_mesh`` has the same mesh topology as the original mesh, but its coordinate values and coordinate function space are from `f`.
-The coordinate function space must be a :py:class:`~.VectorFunctionSpace`.
+The coordinate function space must be a rank-1 :py:class:`~.FunctionSpace`, constructed either with :py:func:`~.VectorFunctionSpace`, or by providing a :py:class:`~ufl.classes.VectorElement` to :py:func:`~.FunctionSpace`.
 For efficiency, the new mesh object shares data with `f`.
 That is, changing the values of `f` will change the coordinate values of the mesh, and *vice versa*.
 If this behaviour is undesired, one should explicitly copy: